hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Although the effects of BN on the forward pass seem to be modelled quite well by NF-ResNets, the effects on the backward pass seem to be largely ignored by [Brock et al. (2021a)](#brock21characterizing).
 Follow-up work by [Brock et al. (2021b)](#brock21highperformance) suggests that these effects might not be unimportant.
 After all, the gradient flow in NF-ResNets is only affected by the scaling factors, $\alpha$ and $\beta,$ since CWN does not affect the gradients w.r.t. the inputs.
-Therefore, regular NF-ResNets do not have a gradient centring ([Schraudolph, 1998](#schraudolph98centering)) component, as can be found in BN layers.
+Therefore, regular NF-ResNets do not have a gradient centering ([Schraudolph, 1998](#schraudolph98centering)) component, as can be found in BN layers.
 However, an adaptive gradient clipping scheme ([Brock et al. 2021](#brock21highperformance)) seems to provide an effective alternative to the gradient dynamics that are inherent to BN.

 ### Conclusion